FAB619/EnovaRobotics-Projects-COVID19/index.md

 <hr />

   JASMIN is equipped with a chatbot allowing the patient to present his symptoms, and a thermographic camera allowing him to diagnose when he arrives.
-  The robot was entirely engineered tested and manufactured by EnovaRobotics.
+  The robot was entirely engineered tested and manufactured by EnovaRobotics in collaboration with [ICompass](https://icompassconsulting.home.blog/) .

  <hr />